mg9/MorphAGram/README.md

 #### b) Scholar-Seeded Setup
 The scholar-seeded setup seeds scholar information in the form of prefixes and suffixes into the grammar tree prior to running the learning phase.
 The setup first requires the preparation of an LK file (LK=Linguistic Knowledge).
-An example LK file should be formatted as follows, where it contains an unlimited number of prefixes and suffixes.
+An example LK file is shown below, where it may contain any number of prefixes and suffixes.

 *###PREFIXES###*<br/>
 *prefix1*<br/>